openlayer-ai/templates/python/llms/azure-openai-rag/README.md

 ### Development

-The [`openlayer.json`](/python/llms/rag-qa/openlayer.json) config file and the [`openlayer_run.py`](/python/llms/rag-qa/openlayer_run.py) script together allow Openlayer to call your AI system and discover your datasets.
+The [`openlayer.json`](/python/llms/azure-openai-rag/openlayer.json) config file and the [`openlayer_run.py`](/python/llms/azure-openai-rag/openlayer_run.py) script together allow Openlayer to call your AI system and discover your datasets.

 With this, every new commit you push is run against your tests on Openlayer in CI / CD.
 You can define your tests in the app and update them as your system evolves.

-Note that wrapping the OpenAI client with the `trace_openai` function enables tracing, tokens, and cost tracking in development mode as well.
+Note that wrapping the Azure OpenAI client with the `trace_openai` function enables tracing, tokens, and cost tracking in development mode as well.